 It’s very easy to travel between Jaipur and Agra via the Indian railway, this was our plan although due to flight issues we had to organise a private driver.
 This enabled us to see the Taj Mahal and be back in time to do the filming in Jaipur with kids.

 Here’s the finished product, our family travel campaign fronted by our 10 year old daughter Keira, who had never acted before!
 I think you’ll agree she did a great job of it.

 In case you want to see it on Facebook, click the link.

 We stayed at the Park Regis in Old City of Jaipur, we use Hotels Combined for our hotel needs and I recommend them for competitive prices.

-We spent 6 days filming with Scoot in and around Jaipur, there’s a surprising amount of attractions and palaces in Jaipur, here’s our top choices.
+We spent 6 days filming with Scoot in and around Jaipur with kids, there’s a surprising amount of attractions and palaces in Jaipur, here’s our top choices.